Rhythm Is a Dancer: Chart performance

-"Rhythm Is a Dancer" was the second single by Snap! to reach number-one in the United Kingdom, the single remained six weeks at the top position in 1992, from 2 August to 13 September.
+"Rhythm Is a Dancer" was the second single by Snap! to reach number one in the United Kingdom, the single remained six weeks at the top position in 1992, from 2 August to 13 September.
 The single in 1992 has reached 583,000 sales in the UK.
 A massive hit across the world, it also topped the chart in Germany for ten weeks.
-In the United States, it peaked at number five in early 1993, and spent a total of 39 weeks on the Billboard Hot 100.
-In France, "Rhythm Is a Dancer" debuted at number five on 8 August 1992, before climbing to number-one four weeks later (where it stayed for six weeks).
-The song thus became the first dance single to hit the number-one position on the French Singles Chart.
-Additionally, the single also peaked at the number-one position in Austria, Belgium, Ireland, Israel, Italy, the Netherlands, Spain, Switzerland and Zimbabwe, as well as on the Eurochart Hot 100 and the RPM Dance/Urban chart in Canada.
+In the United States, it peaked at no. 5 in early 1993, and spent a total of 39 weeks on the Billboard Hot 100.
+In France, "Rhythm Is a Dancer" debuted at no. 5 on 8 August 1992, before climbing to no. 1 four weeks later (where it stayed for six weeks).
+The song thus became the first dance single to hit the no. 1 position on the French Singles Chart.
+Additionally, the single also peaked at the no. 1 position in Austria, Belgium, Ireland, Italy, the Netherlands, Spain, Switzerland and Zimbabwe, as well as on the Eurochart Hot 100 and the RPM Dance/Urban chart in Canada.
 It earned a gold record in Australia, Austria, France, Italy, Sweden, and the US and a platinum record in Germany, the Netherlands, and the UK.

 Snap! themselves re-recorded their own song in 1996 and 2003, the latter with CJ Stone (as "Rhythm is a Dancer 2003").
-It reached number 17 on the UK Singles Chart in May 2003.
-On 25 May 2008, "Rhythm Is a Dancer" re-entered the UK Singles Chart at number 36, climbing as high as number 23 two weeks later.
+It reached no. 17 on the UK Singles Chart in May 2003.
+On 25 May 2008, "Rhythm Is a Dancer" re-entered the UK Singles Chart at no. 36, climbing as high as no. 23 two weeks later.
 BBC Radio 1 DJs Fearne Cotton and Reggie Yates theorized it was based on download performance, due to its inclusion in a television advertisement for Drench water.